msu-cmse-courses/CMSE_890-602_snakemake/docs/workshop_material/02_setup.md

 ### Check your OS

 If you already use Linux or MacOS X, great!
 Ignore this paragraph!.
 If you use Windows, log in to your ICER HPCC account instead.
+The total required storage for this workshop is **~2 GB**.

 ### Installing miniconda